Global pizza brands battle for Russia's far-flung regions

 Western fast food chains have also had to adapt menus to suit Russian palates better, once the allure of new foreign tastes has worn off.
 One of Domino's best-selling pizzas is the "Russian" with 13 toppings including potato, beef, pork, bacon, mushrooms, pepperoni and cheese to help ward off the cold.

-But Domino's Pizza's DZP.N Russian franchisee, DP Eurasia (DPEU.L), believes the time is now right to expand beyond Moscow, where sales at the 76 outlets it had at the end of March are far outstripping growth in its main market Turkey.
+But Domino's Pizza's Russian franchisee, DP Eurasia, believes the time is now right to expand beyond Moscow, where sales at the 76 outlets it had at the end of March are far outstripping growth in its main market Turkey.

 "The company has done its own research and realized that there's almost no quality pizza in the regions, which gives us enormous ground for development," said DP Eurasia's head of Russian development Elena Ivanova.